David A. Natale has written since he was a kid in Cleveland.

-His latest play, "Around The World in Less than 80 Days," which follows reporter Nellie Bly's 1889 global race, will be produced at Key City Public Theatre in 2022.
+His latest play, "Around The World in Less than 80 Days," which follows reporter Nellie Bly's 1889 global race, was produced at Key City Public Theatre in 2022.

 After years of struggle in performing arts, Natale makes the transition to the literary milieu.
 He has been published in "Italian Americana, Cultural and Historical Review."
-And his short story, "Nellie and Jules Go Boating," will appear this year in the North American Jules Verne Society's latest anthology, Extraordinary visions: Stories Inspired by Jules Verne.
+And his short story, "Nellie and Jules Go Boating," appeared this year in the North American Jules Verne Society's latest anthology, Extraordinary Visions: Stories Inspired by Jules Verne.

 He also seeks a publisher for his supernatural mystery thriller about a pizza driver: Pizza Stories: Deliveries from Beyond.

 David lives in Seattle with his wife, step-son and dog.
 He works as an actor, stage-hand and pizza man.